matthew-andrews/workshop-making-it-work-offline/03-offline-todo/04-creating-object-stores/README.md

 indexedDB.deleteDatabase('todos');
 ```

-After refreshing, the “Resources” pane of “Developer Tools” should have changed and should now show the object store that we added:
+After refreshing, the **Resources** pane of **Developer Tools** should have changed and should now show the object store that we added:
 The Resources panel should now show the object store that was added.

 ![The “Resources” panel should now show the object store that was added](./screenshot.jpg)